ctrlcctrlv/tripkeys/doc/OVERVIEW.md

 That's it.
 We do all of the following behind the scenes:

 * The browser uses the `tripkeyPBKDF`, a very simple, standardized password-based key derivation function explained below, to go from `IAmASecretAgentMan` to a private key containing the right number of bytes to become a Bitcoin private key.
-For `IAmASecretAgentMan`, `tripkeyPBKDF` yields the bytes `31:e7:6c:bc:7d:3e:80:95:f0:8b:b9:77:18:77:ca:3d:75:95:21:e5:89:8e:a6:18:ed:50:15:48:06:65:f3:a4`; these are exactly enough bytes.&#x2a;
+For `IAmASecretAgentMan`, assuming an Ethereum block height of 13,584,294 (`0x0dc9487420b525c26b8ace288e6473f0ae12aa79c83bf2a38c1a3580a49e9a10`, encoded base 80 with charset U+0400–U+044F yielding salt `ХЪОЬЦйЬЀфхЕУвБъзІФгуЧЙхайЩЋкътЪИбМЂСЮпнЀ`), `tripkeyPBKDF` yields the bytes `31:e5:fb:55:c4:a5:3c:d4:a2:97:ff:84:86:28:f3:c6:29:42:0f:d5:fd:22:e1:58:c6:88:65:cd:1b:32:7e:3e`; these are exactly enough bytes.&#x2a;
 * We use the output of `tripkeyPBKDF` as our private key.
-We can convert even convert the hex to wallet input format: `KxtiajhLq5EUdSUHMpWjd5iUS3o5X3x7psC7uJyY897rfKUeaQZU`.&dagger;
+We can convert even convert the hex to wallet input format: `KxthwstFj9JQ7co2NiBEKhNbnW57tJ4trbyBggu9DHQiik3HZ7pY`.&dagger;
-* With our private key, we now can get the bech32 address (public key): `bc1qav0jadp87tr0thmkav4gfq2hudfqrdyt07dlk4`.
+* With our private key, we now can get the bech32 address (public key): `bc1qhw8yd9knu7y2mg737dkkfl3h7dlhvzd5wgp2x0`.
 We almost have the user's tripkey!&Dagger;
 * Simply replace the beginning `bc1q`, which is constant, with `!!!`.
-Tripkey: `!!!av0jadp87tr0thmkav4gfq2hudfqrdyt07dlk4`.
+Tripkey: `!!!hw8yd9knu7y2mg737dkkfl3h7dlhvzd5wgp2x0`.

-When the user presses &laquo;Post&raquo;, all of this happens, and their post will show up under `SecretSpy !!!av0jadp87tr0thmkav4gfq2hudfqrdyt07dlk4`!
-And, furthermore, other users who may or may not trust your server can verify this key: they can copy the generated tripsig, e.g. `ICpkJ3fZRWp87zPZ7gOpw/4kvK4Ew+ihemsZxHMLZPM0sdZu/82GEHCzaNqs4Qmiu+idLG0ypKydVKEUQz6NQOg=`, and the input JSON (see &sect; tripinput) and use the command line tripsig verification tool to know that nothing was tampered with, that this tripkey really did produce this message!
+When the user presses &laquo;Post&raquo;, all of this happens, and their post will show up under `SecretSpy !!!hw8yd9knu7y2mg737dkkfl3h7dlhvzd5wgp2x0`!
+And, furthermore, other users who may or may not trust your server can verify this key: they can copy the generated tripsig, e.g. `IJsIaeN/cgn5vrrJgCzUUj6KTwDxwGaIHo5zV60P34gzcNPO+hHqqE29K0o6Z+aTQR+/YkFEj+HF32+M8XOUSsk=`, and the input JSON (see &sect; tripinput) and use the command line tripsig verification tool to know that nothing was tampered with, that this tripkey really did produce this message!

 ----